 In 2018 I was invited by FORM to conduct a drawing workshop in Port Hedland.
-The timing was perfect - I had already planned an art trip to the Pilbara with Melissa - something that during our (almost 30 year) friendship we’d dreamt of doing, ‘one day’.
+The timing was perfect - I had already planned an art trip to the Pilbara with Melissa - something that during our (almost 30 years) friendship we’d dreamt of doing, (one day).
 Waiting at Port Hedland airport for Melissa, I spotted her striding across the tarmac wearing a polka dot shirt and fedora hat.
-With a roll of drawing paper under her arm she looked like a fish out of water amongst the FIFO commuters.
+With a roll of drawing paper under her arm, she looked like a fish out of water amongst the FIFO commuters.
 The sight of her struck me with deep emotion - she was here, my art friend, and we were about to head out in a borrowed ute to paint.
 Melissa is a born painter – a painter’s painter.
-That is about the highest complement I can give a fellow artist.
+That is about the highest compliment I can give a fellow artist.

 Our road trip resulted in independent solo exhibitions in 2018.
 My show titled Karijini, (Koskela Gallery, Sydney) was curated by Harriet Fez who teamed my works alongside fibre art from the Tjanpi Desert Weavers, a social enterprise of the Ngaanyatjarra Pitjantjatjara Yankunytjatjara (NPY) Women’s Council.
 This combination proved to be a rich dialogue about colour and country.